gregarshinov/biaffine-ner/README.md

 Juntao Yu, Bernd Bohnet and Massimo Poesio
 In *Proceedings of the 58th Annual Conference of the Association for Computational Linguistics (ACL)*, 2020

-As well as its adaptation for Russian language data, for solving nested NER task on [NEREL](https://huggingface.co/datasets/iluvvatar/NEREL) dataset.
+As well as its adaptation for Russian language data for solving nested NER task on [NEREL](https://huggingface.co/datasets/iluvvatar/NEREL) dataset.
 This is a modified codebase, that includes a preprocessing script.
 For the sake of brevity, I will omit some of the original README parts.